privacy-tech-lab/gpc-privacy-choice/README.md

    Alternatively, if you wish to set up your own Firebase backend, we recommend looking at our [Full Developer Set-Up Guide to Implement GPC Privacy Choice](https://github.com/privacy-tech-lab/gpc-privacy-choice#5-full-developer-set-up-guide-to-implement-gpc-privacy-choice) for more in-depth instructions.

-3. To test the extension from a local repo, open the browser (Chrome, Brave, etc) and find the manage extension options from settings.
+3. To test the extension from a local repo, open the browser (Chrome, Brave, etc) and find the Manage Extension options from settings.
 4. Turn on developer mode, and then click the `Load unpacked` button.
 Select the folder `gpc-privacy-choice/src`.
 5. The extension should now be loaded and you should see the registration page pop up on the browser.
 We signed up participants for our usability study to test the different schemes via [Prolific](https://www.prolific.com).
 In order to access the extension, supply a string formatted as a valid Prolific ID (you may use 5a123456xyz12u123v123456 for testing purposes).
 You also need to supply the password you created above.
 The registration process should start.
 6. You may switch between schemes by manually setting it in line 741 of the `background.js` file of the repository, where there is a list of what number corresponds to which scheme.
 See [Privacy Choice Schemes](https://github.com/privacy-tech-lab/gpc-privacy-choice#3-privacy-choice-schemes) for full descriptions of each scheme.